Gokay2705/Clarusway.AWS.Work.Shop/04-Devops/hands-on/Kubernettes/03. Hands On kubernetes-03-networking-service-discovery/README.md

 kubectl get svc -o wide
 ```

-- We can visit `http://<public-node-ip>:<node-port>` and access the application.
+- We can visit `http://<Worker node Public IPv4 address>:<node-port>` and access the application.
 Pay attention to load balancing.
 Note: Do not forget to open the Port `<node-port>` in the security group of your node instance.

 - We can also define NodePort via adding nodePort number to service yaml file.
 Check the below.